partidodigitalpt/documentation/Remote e-voting overview.md

 conditions assume that a voter should not be able to prove conclusively to anyone else how the vote was cast.

-- Protecting social profiling should also be considered by using a mix-net (an overlay network), correlations between the votes, the voters and their geolocations should be concealed.
+- Protection from social profiling should also be considered by using a mix-net (an overlay network), correlations between the votes, the voters and their geolocations should be concealed.